 Teaching

 On this page, you can find information and materials related to some courses I have taught at TAMUC, UTRGV, UConn, and KState as well as materials I have developed for UConn’s First-Year Writing program.
 The page is divided by graduate courses, undergraduate literature courses, education courses, writing courses, and additional materials.
-For each course, I have included the course description, a few notes on the work we did in that class, and a link to the syllabus.
+For each course, I have included the course description and a link to the syllabus.

 A few pedagogical values you will notice throughout these courses: